Vyral/base-template/_posts/2018-07-11-what-should-you-know-about-this-summers-real-estate-market.md

 **Once we get above $425,000, the inventory really shifts upward.** There are 151 active listings in the Prior Lake School District in this price range.
 Much like the $375,000 price range, these listings are equally divided between resale homes and new construction.

 We are also seeing some unique homebuyer trends in this market that we do not see most of the time.
 The first is multiple showings by the same buyer. **Buyers are looking at properties three or four times before buying instead of just once or twice.** This could mean a few different things.
-There may be some uncertainty among buyers about purchasing a home in this competitive market and not wanting to overpay or, some may want to make sure they are making the right decision.
+This could mean a few different things.
+Buyers could feel uncertain about whether they're making the right decision, or feel nervous about the prospect of overpaying.&nbsp;

 {% include pullquote.html %}